-Financial assets and liabilities are offset and the net amount is reported in the consolidated statement of financial position when there is a legally enforceable right to set off the recognised amounts and there is an intention to settle on a net basis, or to realise the asset and settle the liability simultaneously.
+Financial assets and financial liabilities are offset and the net amount is reported in the consolidated statement of financial position when there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, or to realise the assets and settle the liabilities simultaneously.
 The right of set-off must not be contingent on a future event and must be legally enforceable in all of the following circumstances:

 - The normal course of business;

-- ► The event of default; and
+- The event of default;

-- The event of insolvency or bankruptcy of the entity and all of the counterparties.
+- ▶ The event of insolvency or bankruptcy of the Group and/or its counterparties.